What Is Employer of Record (EOR): Everything You Need to Know

 - You want to hire full-time employees without opening a subsidiary

-Why use employer or record?
-The benefits of using EOR services
+Why use an EOR?
+The benefits of using Employer of Record services

 As businesses embrace remote and online working, enticing markets open all over the world.
 Apart from these new markets, new opportunities for business expansion open up, as well as chances to introduce new members to the team.
 Unfortunately, this introduces some legal challenges when hiring international employees.
 This is where the employer of record services come in.